maptimeLA/Tiled-Historical-Maps/Georeferencing.md

 #### References
 1. [Georeferencer Plugin -QGIS](http://docs.qgis.org/2.8/en/docs/user_manual/plugins/plugins_georeferencer.html#available-transformation-algorithms).
 Can see icons and tutorial
 1. [QGIS Tutorial](http://www.qgistutorials.com/en/docs/georeferencing_basics.html "Georeferencing Topo Sheets and Scanned Maps")
+3. [Yet another QGIS Tutorial](https://docs.qgis.org/2.2/en/docs/training_manual/forestry/map_georeferencing.html "14.2.
+Lesson: Georeferencing a Map").
+Part of larger tutorial.
+And the technique is appropriate when you're using a scanned map with coordinates which is not the case with most historical maps.
+But if you're doing a topo map, this is one to look at.
 2. [QGIS Advanced Tutorial](http://www.qgistutorials.com/en/docs/advanced_georeferencing.html "Georeferencing Aerial Imagery")
 1. [Numpty's Progress Tutorial](http://glaikit.org/2011/03/27/image-georeferencing-with-qgis/)